 Just Get Started

-Yes, investing can be overwhelming, and, yes, there are a lot of factors to consider.
+Yes, investing for beginners can be overwhelming, and, yes, there are a lot of factors to consider.
 But don’t let these concerns paralyze you.
 The most important step you can take right now is to just start.
 Even investing a small amount of money can make a huge difference down the road.

 Ford sums it up perfectly: “Small efforts matter.”